browserengineering/book/book/text.md

 next: html
 ...

-In the last chapter, our web browser created a graphical window and drew a grid of characters to it.
+In the last chapter, our browser created a graphical window and drew a grid of characters to it.
 That's OK for Chinese, but English text features characters of different widths grouped into words that you can't break across lines.[^1] In this chapter, we'll add those